 Student Enrollment and Graduation Rates

-The School of Engineering conferred 59 Bachelor of Engineering degrees in biomedical engineering in May 2014.
+The School of Engineering conferred 53 Bachelor of Engineering degrees in biomedical engineering in the 2022/2023 academic year.
 Statistics concerning graduation rates and job placement are maintained by the School of Engineering and can be viewed at: